ben-sembira-1/light-ros2-domain-bridge/README.md

 Options:
 - Just simple UDP, Maybe the things we are doing are not that complicated and we can write it all ourself with good tests.
+- RPL - seems that all the internet is flooded with this protocol when searching for a "lossy network protocol".
 - WIP